Dr. Brandon Turner

 1827 Neil Avenue

-Brandon Turner received his B.S. from Missouri State University in mathematics and psychology in 2008, and his Ph.D. from The Ohio State University in 2011.
+Brandon M. Turner is a Professor in the Psychology Department at The Ohio State University.
+He received a B.S. from Missouri State University in mathematics and psychology in 2008, a MAS in statistics from The Ohio State University in 2010, and a Ph.D. from The Ohio State University in 2011.
+He then spent one year as a postdoctoral researcher at University of California, Irvine, and two years as a postdoctoral fellow at Stanford University.
 His research interests include dynamic models of cognition and perceptual decision making, efficient methods for performing likelihood-free and likelihood-informed Bayesian inference, and unifying behavioral and neural explanations of cognition.
-His current focus is on understanding how external factors such as the environment, and internal factors such as working memory interact to shape an observer's perception of the world, and ultimately how this perception drives their decisions.
+His current focus is on understanding how selective attention causes "cognitive inertia", a pattern of information search that is dictated by previous allocations of attention, and how curated information (e.g., Google, YouTube) can harm or distort learning.

 Turner, B. M., Dennis, S., and Van Zandt, T. (2013).
 Likelihood-free Bayesian analysis of memory models.
 Psychological Review.
 120, 667-678.